jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 Answering these questions during our interviews should help us create a story that gives a detailed answer to our question.

 For interview subjects, there are many different options.
-Our first option for interviews will be the ward councillors.
+Our first option for interviews will be the ward councilors.
 These will be important people to talk to, as they would have valuable insight into what is going on in their ward.

-However, because councillors aren’t always available for interviews, we need to plan backups.
+However, because councilors aren’t always available for interviews, we need to plan backups.
 For this, we plan to talk to business owners and people who live in the wards, along with someone who works for the French School board in Ottawa.

 ## 5. Conclusion

-In conclusion, after verifying, analyzing and cleaning the data that we were given, we ended with a story idea that we were all happy with.
-Through VIMO analysis we were able to verify that our data was correct and become aware of any potential errors.
-After we verified our data we cleaned it to make it more digestible and easier to work with.
-Our final step after that was to analyze the data and create a more in depth version of our story, which was the most rewarding part of this assignment because after putting in the work to tackle such a massive dataset, our job became noticeably easier.
+In conclusion, after verifying, analyzing, and cleaning the data we were given, we ended up with a story idea that we were all happy with.
+Through VIMO analysis, we were able to confirm the accuracy of our data and identify any potential errors.
+Once verified, we cleaned the dataset to make it more digestible and easier to work with.
+Our final step was to analyze the data and develop a more in-depth version of our story - the most rewarding part of this assignment.
+After putting in the effort to tackle such a large dataset, the rest of our work became noticeably easier.

-There were some challenges as well, like learning new tools and how to work with them such as Excel and GitHub.
-None of us were familiar with GitHub before this project so we had to overcome the newfound process together as a group.
-This new challenge also offered a learning experience for all of us which allowed us to improve on our ability to work as a team as well as become more comfortable using new tools which might not be as comfortable for us.
-If we were to restart, the only things we would do differently is coordinate things together better in terms of time on and away from the computer, as well as work together to build off of each other's ideas more easily.
+We also faced some challenges, such as learning how to use new tools like Excel and GitHub.
+None of us were familiar with GitHub before this project, so we had to learn and adapt together as a group.
+This challenge turned into a valuable learning experience, helping us improve our teamwork and become more comfortable using unfamiliar tools.
+If we were to restart the project, the main things we would do differently would be to coordinate our schedules more effectively - balancing time on and away from the computer - and to collaborate more fluidly by building on each other’s ideas.

 ## 6. References